fastify/middie/README.md

 ### Restrict middleware execution to a certain path(s)

-If you need to run a middleware only under certain path(s), just pass the path as first parameter to use and you are done!
+If you need to run a middleware only under certain path(s), just pass the path as the first parameter to use and you are done!

 ```js
 const fastify = require('fastify')()